-- If they (or their company) have been mentioned in a meaningful way in the news,
+- If they (or their company) have been mentioned in a meaningful way in the news or

-- If they’ve recently published any blog posts, and
+- If they’ve recently published any blog posts

-With about 5-10 minutes of research (which could easily be outsourced to an EA), you should have enough context to identify potential challenges, passions, or interests.
+With about 5-10 minutes of research (which could easily be outsourced to an EA), you will likely have enough context to identify potential challenges, passions, or interests.

-Once you have that, ask yourself: How could I leverage my resources and network to offer something of value?
-Here’s a few examples of things you could offer:
+Once you have that, you’ll soon know how to offer help.
+Ask yourself: How could I leverage my resources and network to offer something of value?
+Here are a few examples of things you could offer:

 - Introductions.
 When you offer an introduction, you’re not just making a connection; you’re delivering a positive experience and potentially even a breakthrough opportunity.
 Remember: The only way to reach your fullest potential is through relationships—and an introduction to someone in your network could be exactly what this person needs.

 - Value payloads.
-A value payload is any piece of content—such as an article, book, podcast, or video—that you find valuable and believe the other person will appreciate as well.
+A value payload is any piece of content—such as an article, book, podcast, or video—that you find valuable and believe the other person will also appreciate.